thanasisn/SDR_enhancement_LAP/article/article.md

 ## Duration of cloud enhancement events

 The duration of the CE events is variable and can last for several minutes or even more than an hour.
-In order to study the characteristics of these consecutive events, we grouped them into bins of increasing duration in steps of one minute.
-We have identified 34849 groups of CE in the whole period of study, where the group of the longest duration of
+To study the characteristics of these consecutive events, we grouped them into bins of increasing duration in steps of one minute.
+We have identified 34849 groups of CE events in the whole period of study, where the group with the longest duration of
 140 minutes occurred on
-07\ July 2013 in a SZA range of
+07\ July 2013
+with SZA ranging between
-$52.1^\circ$ --
+$52.1^\circ$ and
 $77.9^\circ$.
 Figure\nobreakspace{}\ref{fig:ceg-duration-distribution} shows the frequency distribution of the CE events according to their duration.
-We conclude that although some groups of events last for more than an hour, about $80\,\%$ have duration of less than 5 minutes.
+We conclude that although some groups of events last for more than an hour, about $80\,\%$ have a duration of less than 5 minutes.

+($21\,\%$)

 \begin{figure}